Bunlong/react-xls/README.md

 ## 📚 Useful Features

-* [useExcelDownloader](https://github.com/bunlong/react-xls#-useexceldownloader) – React hook that render the link/button which is clicked to download the data provided as excel file.
+* [useExcelDownloader](https://github.com/bunlong/react-xls#-useexceldownloader) – React hook that render the link/button which is clicked to download the data provided in excel file.

 ## 💡 Usage